ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 ### Instance objects

-Now what can we do with instance objects?
+Now, what can we do with instance objects?
 The only operations understood by instance objects are attribute references.
 There are two kinds of valid attribute names:

 - data attributes
 - methods